-When pastors, congregational leaders and staff embark upon their role of leading their flocks, few think about church marketing strategies.
-It isn’t what drove them to their faith, and it doesn’t inspire them.
+When pastors, congregational leaders and staff embark upon their roles of leading their flocks, few think about church marketing strategies.
+Marketing for church isn’t what drove them to their faith, and it doesn’t inspire them.

-And that’s okay, but just because it isn’t a passion, doesn’t mean marketing your church for growth isn't a necessary component for a congregation’s longevity.
+And that’s okay, but just because it isn’t a passion doesn’t mean marketing a church for growth isn't a necessary component for a congregation’s longevity.
 To sustain itself, your ministry needs to attract new church members.

 The lack of growth continues to be a problem for many churches across the country.
 Churches can no longer expect new members to trickle in.
 In fact, it will likely get harder for many churches.
 From 2000 to 2020, Gallup tracked a 22% decline in church membership in Americans, the numbers falling from 69% to 47%.

-Because marketing your church for growth can be cumbersome and tricky to get a start on, we built a comprehensive guide that covers all the church marketing strategies you need to know.
-Use this resource, packed with key Christian marketing strategies, to guide your leadership and staff in your pursuit of congregational growth.
+Because marketing a church for growth can be cumbersome and tricky to get a start on, we built a comprehensive guide that covers all the church marketing strategies you need to know.
+Use this resource, packed with key Christian marketing strategies and church advertising ideas, to guide your leadership and staff in your pursuit of congregational growth.